chrisGrando/tiny11builder-24H2/README.md

 6. Wait until the script finishes.

-7. When the image is completed, you will see it in the same folder where the script is located, maned as `tiny11.iso`.
+7. When the image is completed, you will see it in the same folder where the script is located, named as `tiny11.iso`.

 ## What is removed: